CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ## Configure a Loopback Interface

 Cumulus Linux has a loopback preconfigured in `/etc/network/interfaces`.
-When the switch boots up, it has a loopback interface, called *lo*, which is up and assigned an IP address of 127.0.0.1.
+When the switch boots up, it has a loopback interface called *lo*, which is up and assigned an IP address of 127.0.0.1.

-{{%notice tip%}}
+{{%notice note%}}

 The loopback interface *lo* must always be specified in `/etc/network/interfaces` and must always be up.

 {{%/notice%}}